 Thank you for visiting the NCH Healthcare System Post-Graduate Year 1 (PGY-1) Pharmacy Residency Website.
 The Pharmacy staff and management of the residency program welcome the opportunity to introduce our program to you.

-We are recruiting 2 pharmacy residents for our 2018 class.
-The NCH Healthcare System PGY1 Pharmacy Residency Program has been given candidate status by ASHP.
+We are recruiting 2 pharmacy residents for our 2019 class.
+The NCH Healthcare System PGY1 Pharmacy Residency Program has received full accreditation by ASHP.
 These residents will join our dynamic pharmacy department and will have the unique experience to help develop our program as we expand our educational programs alongside NCH internal medicine physician residents, as well as students from various healthcare disciplines.

 The NCH Pharmacy Residency program provides an in-depth experience in pharmacy practice, pharmacotherapy, medication safety and leadership.
 Our curriculum is designed to meet all training requirements of the accrediting body.
 The program consists of four core rotations and three longitudinal learning experiences.
 Completion of the orientation rotation and required core rotations will allow the residents to choose two elective rotations.
 The residents may choose to do more than one rotation in the same practice area.